 A charming fragrant flower garden is a wonderful addition to the landscape.
-Fragrant flowers attract birds, bees, butterflies and other beneficial fauna to your garden.
+Fragrant flowers to plant, attract birds, bees, butterflies, and other beneficial fauna to your garden.

 A beautifully scented bower is also an excellent place for you to relax, socialize and make the most of your outdoor living space.

 In this article, we will share twenty-one fragrant shrubs and flowers for you to choose from to plant your own, personalized fragrant garden.
 Read on to learn more.

 Fragrant Plants Help Create An Eclectic Garden

 Because fragrant flowers usually have a short bloom time, it is best to choose a wide variety of plants and shrubs to fill your fragrant garden.